LuciaAmeis/NPPR-model-for-time-to-event-data/NPPR_R _GitHub/ReadMe.txt

 kathrin.moellenhoff@uni-koeln.de

 This code has been written on R version 4.3.0.
-Of note, the results regarding the NPPR estimator for PR and PH data as well as the PPR estimator for PR data (Tables 4, 5 for Bias and MSE, Tables C, D for Coverage and Tables G, H for numerical robustness) were generated on R version 4.2.2.
-Therefore, when run on R version 4.3.0, the results may differ slightly.
-The simulations to reproduce these results were provided in the subfolder ‘old_simulation’.
-Please refer to the last section of the file NPPR_simulation.RData for details.
-The tables as saved in the respective folder present the data as listed in the manuscript.

 For each file (NPPR_base.R, NPPR_simulation.R, NPPR_simulation_results.R, NPPR_case_study.R, NPPR_plot_generation.R and NPPR_master.R) please start with setting the working directory to the same location.
 Precisely, set it to the storage location of the file NPPR_base.R.
 Do so e.g. by using the function setwd() and inserting the address of the respective folder (e.g. setwd("C:/Users/example/storage_location")).
 We prepared the function for this (line 66 in the file NPPR_master.R and line 36 in all others).
 Here, substitute "Please define" for the correct address and remove the hashtag at the beginning of the line.